yatkiu0404/hr-attrition-analysis/README.md

 </table>

 ### ✅ Recommendations
-- Conduct focus groups with early-tenure employees to better understand unmet expectations and early disengagement.
-We recommend to focus on Level 1 employees who are in their early career, working in Research & Development Department.
+- Conduct focus groups with early-tenure employees (especially Level 1 in R&D) to understand unmet expectations and early disengagement risks.
-- Establish a structured exit interview process (if not already in place) to collect actionable, qualitative data on why employees choose to leave.
-That would decide the key initiatives that HR department should focus on.
+- Implement or strengthen an exit interview process to systematically capture qualitative reasons for leaving and prioritise HR actions accordingly.
-- Review and enhance the onboarding program, focusing on the first-year experience; regularly collect feedback from new hires to identify improvement areas.
+- Review and enhance the onboarding experience, with a focus on the first 12 months.
+Gather regular feedback from new hires to identify improvement areas.
-- Strengthen early career support and clearly communicate development opportunities to improve engagement and demonstrate long-term growth opportunities within the company, e.g. learning offers, career advisors, etc.
+- Improve early-career development support through clearer communication of growth opportunities (e.g. learning offers, career coaching, internal mobility).
-- Review recruitment process to explore how we can attract the right candidates who are looking for long-term career and development in the company.
+- Review recruitment practices to better attract candidates who are aligned with long-term development and career growth within the company.

 ## 📁 Folder Structure
 ```